fr3fou/quick-kill/README.md

 # quick-kill

-Simple windows program that kills a program from a list when a key is pressed.
+Simple windows program that kills a program from a list when F10 is pressed.

 ![](scrot.png)